omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - the round function for set weights will round 2.5 down to even 0. so if a weight calculates to 222.5 it will round to 220 not 225

 ## Functionality to add:
+- restrict bodyweight graph data to the past 2 months or so
 - create bug report button + icon in the bottom right corner.
   - put it on base_generic.html as fixed position bottom right corner
   - have this open a popup with a bug report form and when submitted will send to my email